bluekvirus/Stage.js/implementation/HOWTO.md

 ### Graph (SVG canvas)

 We support graphs through SVG.
-Use of SVG library (Raphaël.js/Snap.svg) is **optional**.
-After including the library (NOT in dependencies.min.js), You can use `this.paper` in any *View* through:
+Use of SVG library (**Raphaël.js/Snap.svg** and **D3.js**) is **optional**.
+After including the library, You can use `this.paper` in any *View* through:
 ```
 Application.view({
-    svg: true,
+    svg: {
-    onReady: function(){
+        'paper-name': function(paper){
-        //call .clear() first to re-init canvas.
+            //draw..., use paper.height/width as scales (in px)
-        this.paper.clear();
+            //paper.d3 will be present if d3.js is included
-        //draw...
+        }
     }
 });
 ```
 Don't worry about resizing, it is already prepared for you.
 The paper size will be set correctly to the containing region automatically.
-Just **DON'T forget** to call `this.paper.clear()` upon drawing and re-draw in your svg canvas.

-If you require ready-made charts to be drawn, look through our monitored libraries under `/bower_components` there should be `d3/c3.js`, `Chart.js` and `peity` for exactly that.
+If you require ready-made charts to be drawn, look through our monitored libraries under `/bower_components` there should be `d3/c3.js`, `Chart.js` and `peity` for drawing without papers.

 !!!callout callout-primary
 **Note:** HTML5 *Canvas* is not supported at the moment, you can use `Easel.js` or `paper.js` on your own effort.